ttandozia/CHATBOT_TELEGRAM_PY_SQL/README.md

 In the "Jupyter" file you will find the construction of the models.

 **Important:**
 * The ".py" file with the bot's implementation and use of the models built in jupyter is not available here, since it was made for a client.
 If you want to see it in action, you can see some screenshots at the end of this MD.
 Also, you can send me a message so I start it for you.
+My e-mail is tanure.thiago@hotmail.com.
 * This project was built for a Brazilian client, so the features, objects, and models have their names in Portuguese.

 **Conclusions**